-In December 2014, a rarer, highly pathogenic avian flu strain was detected in wild birds in Whatcom County in northern Washington state.
+In December 2014, a rarer, highly pathogenic avian flu strain was detected in backyard poultry near Winston, Ore.
+(Douglas County).
 Highly pathogenic or “HP” means the strain of flu spreads easily and can cause disease.
-Two separate virus strains were identified: HPAI H5N2 in northern pintail ducks and HPAI H5N8 in captive Gyrfalcons that were fed hunter-killed wild birds.
+Another strain, H5N8, was also recently detected in Washington state.

 There is no immediate public health concern with either of these avian influenza strains.
 Both H5N2 and H5N8 viruses have been found in other parts of the world and have not caused any human infection to date.

 These strains are contagious and may cause disease among wild and domestic birds.

 ODFW routinely tests wild birds for diseases including avian influenza and will be working with federal partners to test wild birds for this virus.